ensemblist/website/about.md

 Content is available as an RSS feed.
 Other formats including ebooks may follow.

-The Author welcomes feedback via email, _feedback @ the-ensemblist.uk_.
+The Author welcomes feedback via email, _feedback@<!--example.com-->the-ensemblist.uk_.